dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 #### Example: Changing the heritability of IQ

 Research suggests that childhood lead exposure can decrease IQ by [5-10 points](https://doi.org/10.1289%2Fehp.7688) and heavy prenatal [alcohol](https://dynomight.net/alcohol) exposure can decrease IQ by [15-20 points](https://doi.org/10.1016/S0022-3476(97)70099-4).
 Current estimates are that intelligence is [40-80%](https://dx.doi.org/10.1038%2Fmp.2014.105) heritable.
 But suppose society managed to eliminate lead and alcohol exposure.
 Environmental variance would decrease, and heritability would go up.

-If we wanted to go to extreme lengths, it's possible to push the heritability of *all* traits to 100%.
+In theory, it's possible to push the heritability of *all* traits to 100%.
 Just make sure each person is exposed to *completely identical environments*.
+(You can argue that free will or quantum mechanics or the butterfly effect means there is no such thing as two identical environments, but let's not get distracted.)

-In principle, one could decrease the heritability of IQ by doing the opposite: Take half of kids and make it illegal to teach them to read or whatever.
-Take the other half of kids and give them private tutors.
+One could decrease the heritability by doing the opposite: Take half of kids and make it illegal to teach them to read or whatever.
+Then, take the other half of kids and give them private tutors.
 Environmental variance would increase, and heritability would go down.

 ## The purge